 What’s the basis for this?

-Mitigation allows us to increase our overall survivability, which increases our groups pull potential (decreasing the total number of pulls in an instance) and provides increased group damage from our healer/damage dealers since we need less healing and are less likely to need to resort to kiting (so enemies are more grouped up and take more damage from AoE abilities).
+Mitigation allows us to increase our overall survivability, which increases our groups pull potential (decreasing the total number of pulls in an instance) and provides increased group damage from our healer and damage dealers since we need less healing and are less likely to need to resort to kiting (so enemies are more grouped up and take more damage from AoE abilities).
 Until incoming damage profiles become extremely dangerous and group damage requirements become very demanding, mitigation is the only metric that’s going to have a significant impact on your success rates.
 Even in higher keys when other metrics become considerations, mitigation will still be very influential to your success.

 As for the other measures: